jeffreycwitt/pl339/docs/11-hypertext-1.md

 In the section title "How the Print Author Differs from the Hypertext Author" (pp. 131-135)...

+{:.rquestion}
-<span class="respond"> What are some of things that Landow thinks the "hypertext" writers can do that the traditional writer cannot?
+What are some of things that Landow thinks the "hypertext" writers can do that the traditional writer cannot?
 Why does he see these as positive?

 </div>

 <!-- ## In Sum: The Post Structuralists Critique